 Kevin is now working on an epic fantasy that should turn out much better than his first one and he has a Star Wars novel coming out in March called HEIR TO THE JEDI.
 All his nerd dreams have come true.

 He still collects comic books: Right now he’s into CHEW, REVIVAL, MS. MARVEL, BATGIRL, WYTCHES, and THE OCTOBER FACTION.

 Want to say hi to Kevin?
 Social media links are at the bottom of the page (where it says “I get around”).
-You can email him using kevin at kevinhearne dot com for personal stuff, info (at thingie) kevinhearne dot com for professional things like interviews or review copies or appearances, or you can even snail mail:
+You can email him using kevin (at thingie) kevinhearne dot com for personal stuff, info (at thingie) kevinhearne dot com for professional things like interviews or review copies or appearances, or you can even snail mail: